RocketLeagueMapmaking/RL-docs/docs/guide/kismet/04_tagame.md

 - [Events](https://docs.unrealengine.com/udk/Three/KismetReference.html#Events)

 :::warning UDK documentation: special cases
-Nodes that are not working:
-- All events that mention `mobile` since Rocket League is not on mobile
+- All events that mention `mobile` are not working since Rocket League is not on mobile
-- node

-Notes on other nodes:
-- `Console commands`: working commands are: `restartlevel`
+- All nodes beginning with an unreal command which starts with `set ` or `setnopec ` are disabled by Psyonix.
+This means that we can't use the node `Modify property`
+- All HUD events are not working because the render event node is disabled.
+For rendering images / animations you should use [flash and scaleform]()
 :::

 ## TAGame